On Canada's west coast

 Victoria is on the southern tip of Vancouver Island in the Pacific Ocean.
 It's the capital of the western-most province in Canada, British Columbia (or as we say, BC).

 The land we now call Victoria is Indigenous to the Coast Salish Peoples.
-Royal Roads is on the land of the Xwsepsum (Esquimalt) and Lekwungen (Songhees) ancestors and families.
+Royal Roads is located on the traditional Lands of the Lekwungen-speaking Peoples, the Songhees and Esquimalt First Nations.
 Read more about our Indigenous relationships.

 On the map

 Royal Roads is located (as the crow flies):

 More than 3.65 million people travel to Greater Victoria every year to experience our history, landscape, architecture and culture.

 Our capital city hosts festivals and performances that attract world-class musicians and artists.

 We are also a destination for food lovers.
 We have restaurants that specialize in locally grown ingredients, freshly caught seafood, vegan cuisine, brunch and more.